JDoYo/saveyourself/<SaveYourself>_Project Management.md

 **Joshua Do:**

-Program Management:
+Program Management: Conteibuted to section 6.

-SRS:
+SRS: Created the template for the SRS.
+Also completed all of sections 1 and 5.

-SDD:
+SDD: Created the template for the SDD.
+Completed sections 1 and 2 as well as most of section 7.

-STD:
+STD: Created the template for the STD.
+Completed sections 1, 3 and 4.
+Also contributed to the formatting of the document.

-Meetings:
+Meetings: Attended all of the meetings that were held.

 **Kalyn Odom:**